Marine Weather Warnings - Severe Thunderstorm Warning for NT

 TOP PRIORITY FOR IMMEDIATE BROADCAST

-CANCELLATION SEVERE THUNDERSTORM WARNING - DARWIN and
+CANCELLATION SEVERE THUNDERSTORM WARNING - DARWIN CITY and OUTER DARWIN

 immediate threat of severe thunderstorms has passed, but the situation will